pinyin/fragment/README.md

 ```

-When one of `key1`, `key2` and `key3` updates, the other two `Container`s in other lines won't be recreated.
+When one of `key1`, `key2` and `key3` updates, the other two `Container` widgets in other lines won't be recreated.

-`fragment` method takes two parameters: a factory function which returns the target `Widget`, and an `Iterable` to determine when to call the factory.
+`fragment` method takes two parameters: a builder function which returns the target `Widget`, and an `Iterable` to determine when to call the builder.
 During each call, the second parameter is compared with the second parameter in previous call.
-If they are shallowly equal, the factory will be ignored and the return value from previous factory function is used as the return value of `fragment`, otherwise, the factory function is called and its return value is returned by `fragment`.
+If they are shallowly equal, current builder will be ignored and the cached widget is used as the return value of `fragment`, otherwise, the builder gets called and its return value is cached and returned by `fragment`.

 All `fragment` calls' order must be consistent across different passes of builds, so please be careful when using `fragment` in loops and conditionals.